66thparallel/sparky/README.md

 ### Side Story
-This project is named after Sparky, Speed Racer’s lead mechanic and one of Speed’s best friends.
+This project is named after Sparky, Speed Racer's lead mechanic and one of Speed's best friends.